municipioriogrande/blog/plugins/wordfence/readme.txt

 == Changelog ==

+= 7.2.5 - April 18, 2019 =
+* Improvement: Added additional data breach records to the breached password check.
+* Improvement: Added the Accept-Encoding compression header to WAF-related requests for better performance during rule updates.
+* Improvement: Updated to the current GeoIP database.
+* Improvement: Added additional controls to the Wordfence Central connection page to better reflect the current connection state.
+* Change: Updated the text on the option to alert for scan results of a certain severity.

+= 7.2.4 - March 26, 2019 =
+* Improvement: Updated vulnerability database integration.
+* Improvement: Better messaging when a WAF rule update fails to better indicate the cause.
+* Fix: Removed a double slash that could occur in an image path.
+* Fix: Adjusted timeouts to improve reliability of WAF rule updates on slower servers.
+* Fix: Improved connection process with Wordfence Central for better reliability on servers with non-standard paths.
+* Fix: Switched to autoloader with fastMult enabled on sodum_compat to minimize connection issues.

+= 7.2.3 - February 28, 2019 =
+* Improvement: Country names are now shown instead of two letter codes where appropriate.
+* Improvement: Updated the service whitelist to reflect additions to the Facebook IP ranges.
+* Improvement: Added alerting for when the WAF is disabled for any reason.
+* Improvement: Additional alerting and troubleshooting steps for WAF configuration issues.
+* Change: Live Traffic human/bot status will additionally be based on the browscap record in security-only mode.
+* Change: Added dismissible prompt to switch Live Traffic to security-only mode.
+* Fix: The scan issues alerting option is now set correctly for new installations.
+* Fix: Fixed a transparency issue with flags for Switzerland and Nepal.
+* Fix: Fixed the malware link image rendering in scan issue emails and switched to always use https.
+* Fix: WAF-related scheduled tasks are now more resilient to connection timeouts or memory issues.
+* Fix: Fixed Wordfence Central connection flow within the first time experience.

+= 7.2.2 - February 14, 2019 =
+* Improvement: Updated GeoIP database.
+* Fix: Syncing requests from Wordfence Central no longer appear in Live Traffic.
+* Fix: Addressed some display issues with the Wordfence Central panel on the Wordfence Dashboard.

 = 7.2.1 - February 5, 2019 =
 * Improvement: Integrated Wordfence with Wordfence Central, a new service allowing you to manage multiple Wordfence installations from a single interface.